JakovTomasic/no-headache.nix/doc/configuring.md

 ## copyToHome

-Copies files and directories from host machine to desired location in the VM, relative to user home directory.
+Copies files and directories from the host machine to the desired location in the VM, relative to the user's home directory.
-To be precise, this option copies the files to the shared nix store and in VM creates symlinks to the files in the nix store.
+To be precise, this option copies the files to the shared nix store, and in the VM creates symlinks to the files in the nix store.
 That means **the files/dirs are read-only**.
-To modify the files just copy them in the VM (e.g. you can add in your init.script `cp code.py code2.py` where code.py is symlink to a read-only file and code2.py will be created as a normal read/write file).
+To modify the files, just copy them in the VM (e.g. you can add in your init.script `cp code.py code2.py` where code.py is a symlink to a read-only file and code2.py will be created as a normal read/write file).
-In the attr set, left (key) is destination string path (in quotes) in the VM relative to the VM home directory, right (value) is a path (without quotes) relative to the `configs.nix` file in which the path is written or absolute path.
+In the attr set, left (key) is the destination string path (in quotes) in the VM relative to the VM home directory, and right (value) is a path (without quotes) relative to the `configs.nix` file in which the path is written or an absolute path.
 There may be any number of files or directories.

-Alternatively, you may want to use shared directory option instead of copying content.
+Alternatively, you may want to use the shared directory option instead of copying content.

 Default: `{}`, empty attribute set.
 No files or directories will be copied.